TheBestTvarynka/tbt/content/projects/dataans/index.md

 2. [Dataans: Contributing guide](https://github.com/TheBestTvarynka/Dataans/blob/main/doc/CONTRIBUTING.md).
 3. [Dataans: Technical decisions explained](https://github.com/TheBestTvarynka/Dataans/blob/main/doc/tech_stack.md).

 I want to add only one thing: **write small programs for yourself in your favorite languages**.
-I'm feeling happy every time I use my own app for my needs.
+I'm feeling happy every time I use my app for my needs.
 Even if your app will do only one task, then still create it. _No better software than software that does useful work._